-For FY 2022, it is projected that these two sources of revenue will account for approximately 83.8 percent of General Fund total revenues.
-These two sources of revenue account for a consistent percent of total revenue.
-In the last three years this percent goes from a low of 83.7% to a high of 84.0 percent.
+For FY 2023, it is projected that these two sources of revenue will account for approximately 87.0% percent of General Fund total revenues.
+These two sources of revenue account for a fairly consistent percent of total revenue.
+Since FY 2020, this percent has gone from a low of 83.8% to a high of 87.0 percent for the FY 2023 budget year.